tiagoporto/generator-swill-boilerplate/README.md

 	$ npm install
 	```

-1. Set the CSS preprocessor you will use, execute only once (execute this after install bower dependencies)
+1. Run all the settings and choose the CSS preprocessor that you will use(execute only once).
+	* Run the task `setup` and pass the parameter the preprocessor.

 	```sh
 	$gulp setup --sass|stylus